 Bradbury holds her associate degree in general education from St. Petersburg College.
 She is a native of Springfield, Massachusetts.

 |Tim Brunswick||Vice President, Baseball & Business Operations|

-He joined the staff in the Records Dept. in May 1990 and became Coordinator of Facilities in 1991.
-He was named Assistant Director of Operations in 1996 and was promoted to Director in January 1997 and Executive Director in January 2008.
-A native of Cleveland, OH, he has a Business/Sports Administration degree from Florida Southern College.
+Brunswick joined Minor League Baseball in 1990 and was promoted to Coordinator of Facilities in 1991.
+He was named Assistant Director of Operations in 1996, Director of Operations in 1997 and Executive Director in 2008.
+He was named Vice President of Baseball and Business Operations in 2011.

 |Mary Wooters||Manager, Baseball Operations/Executive Assistant to the President|

-|Kelly Butler||Senior Assistant Director, Event Services|
+|Kelly Butler||Senior Assistant Director, Special Events|

 |Eileen Sahin-Murphy||Manager, Trade Show Services|